BogdanDIA/Daikin_brc52A6x/README.md

 You can find template yaml files in the example directory

 ## Daikin IR protocol
-For those interested in the exact IR protocol exchanged at MARK/SPACE,bits,bytes level, you will can find a description of the protocol in the file protocol_BRC52A6X.txt
+For those interested in the exact IR protocol exchanged at MARK/SPACE,bits,bytes level, you can find a description of the protocol in the file protocol_BRC52A6X.txt